xalaida/laravel-translatable/README.md

 }
 ```

-3. Add a `$translatable` array to your models with attributes you want to be translatable.
+2. Add a `$translatable` array to your models with attributes you want to be translatable.
 ```
-use HasTranslations;

 /**
  * The attributes that can be translatable.
  *